arn-the-long-beard/ntnu_rust_lecture/README.md

 Pros:
 - Took me 5 minutes to make it work
-- No runtime wrong, if you do something wrong, the compiler will tell you 😁
+- No runtime bugs, if you do something wrong, the compiler will tell you 😁
-- You can make t
+- You can make it simple and easy to understand

 Cons:
 - The compiler complained about the Type for Stuff because I needed to add trait bounds to ensure the code was safe ( but the compiler told me again soo :D)